 Deliver and Support

-Ensure services are delivered and supported according to agreed specifications and stakeholders expectations.
+Ensure services are delivered and supported according to agreed specifications and stakeholder expectations.

 What’s new with ITIL 4?
 Six Key Differences compare to ITIL 3